brimdata/super/book/src/intro.md

 # Introduction

-SuperDB is a new analytics database that fuses structured and semi-structured data in a new, unified data model called _super-structured data_.
+SuperDB is a new analytics database that fuses structured and semi-structured data into a new, unified data model called _super-structured data_.
 With super-structured data,
 complex problems with modern data stacks become easier to tackle because relational tables and eclectic JSON data are treated in uniform way